 Our obligations under this Performance Security are limited up to maximum total amount of: [●] [amounts of the guarantee and currency].

-This Performance Security is valid from the date of its issue until [●].
+This Performance Security is valid from the date of its issue while it shall enter into effect upon payment of twenty percent (20%) of the Contract Price by the Customer according to Clause 27.2(a) of the Contract (the moment when the amount is credited to the Contractor’s bank account shall be decisive to this extent, about which the Contractor and/or its bank shall inform the Customer in writing without undue delay) and shall remain valid and effective until [●].

 Consequently, any written demand under this Performance Security must be received by us on, or before, the said date of expiry.